 A Pioneering Program

-My program did actually receive professional recognition of sorts.
+My multi-dimensional program did receive professional recognition of sorts.
 After I finished plotting Byron’s formula up through 27 dimensions, we noticed a fascinating pattern.
-The “self-reproducing curves” in even-numbered dimensions were what mathematicians call “closed and bounded” (like baseball seams).
-But in odd-numbered dimensions, they shot to infinity in multiple directions.
+The “self-reproducing curves” in even-numbered dimensions were what mathematicians call “closed and bounded” (like circles).
+But in odd-numbered dimensions, they shot to infinity in multiple directions (like helices).
 They were completely “unbounded.”

 Only mathematicians would care about that, and ours was just a theoretical demonstration… not a proof.
 But we were still so surprised, that we sent our findings to Martin Gardner, author of Scientific American’s popular “Mathematical Games” section.
 And he mentioned our “pioneering work” in one of his columns!

 But the program also once failed quite spectacularly!
 After I graduated, one of my professors wanted to “visually explore” a gigantic Group-Theory structure appropriately called “The Monster.”
-It would require much more data than Denison’s IBM 1130 could handle.
-So we brought the program’s punch-card deck and his enormous stack of data cards to The Ohio State University’s new and more powerful IBM 360 mainframe.
+It would require more computing power than Denison’s little IBM 1130 could handle.
+So we brought my program’s punch-card deck and his enormous stack of data cards to The Ohio State University’s new and more powerful IBM 360 mainframe.

 And it refused to run my 1130 version of Fortran.
 We spent an entire afternoon trying to make things work.
 And I eventually became so frustrated that I typed “Go to hell” on the 360’s keyboard.
 The computer beeped and blinked for a few seconds, and then– I kid you not– its teletype terminal printed: